 How much is the trailer?

-Each Haulit trailer is custom built with specific features for the needs of each customer.
-Trailer pricing is dependent upon what needs to be accomplished in delivery and what features or accessories are added.
+Trailer pricing is dependent size, year, new or used- as well as what features or accessories are added.
 For exact trailer pricing, contact us for a customizable quote so we can assure that we meet you and your trailer needs.

 How much weight can it hold?